-4.5.4 Post-Continued Appointment Review
+4.5.5 Post-Continued Appointment Review

-Nothing in this section should be interpreted as abridging the university's right to proceed directly to dismissal for cause as defined in chapter four, "Dismissal for Cause," or the right of individual faculty members to pursue existing mechanisms of reconciliation and redress.
+Nothing in this section should be interpreted as abridging the university's right to proceed directly to dismissal for cause as defined in chapter four of this handbook, "Dismissal for Cause," or the right of individual faculty members to pursue existing mechanisms of reconciliation and redress.

-A post-Continued Appointment review is mandatory whenever a faculty member with Continued Appointment receives two consecutive annual evaluations of unsatisfactory performance.
+A post-continued appointment review is mandatory whenever a faculty member with continued appointment receives two consecutive annual evaluations of unsatisfactory performance.
+For more information, consult University Libraries Employment.
 Annual reviews for years spent on leave without pay are disregarded for the purpose of this calculation.
-The library promotion and Continued Appointment committee (review committee) conducts the review, unless the same committee was involved in the original unsatisfactory annual evaluations.
+The library promotion and continued appointment committee (review committee) conducts the review unless the same committee was involved in the original unsatisfactory annual evaluations.
 In this case, the University Libraries faculty elect a committee to carry out the review function.

-Upon recommendation of the dean, a post-Continued Appointment review may be waived or postponed if there are extenuating circumstances (such as health problems).
-The purpose of a post-Continued Appointment review is to focus the perspective of faculty peers on the full scope of a faculty member's professional competence, performance, and contributions to the University Libraries and university missions and priorities.
+Upon recommendation of the dean, a post-continued appointment review may be waived or postponed if there are extenuating circumstances (such as health problems).
+The purpose of a post-continued appointment review is to focus the perspective of faculty peers on the full scope of a faculty member's professional competence, performance, and contributions to the University Libraries and university missions and priorities.